rbecheras/angular-gmap-async/README.md

 # angular-gmap-async

-A javascript module to load google maps script asynchronously&#34;
+An angular module that provide a directive to load google-map script asynchronously

 ## LICENSE